 The privacy legislation outlined in this policy is in addition to existing statutory and common law obligations that regulate the manner in which Greater Dandenong City Council handles personal Information.
-In particular, requirements under the Freedom of Information Act 1982 and the Local Government Act 1989 will apply.
+In

 All requests to access documents held by the Greater Dandenong City Council, need to be made in accordance with the Freedom of Information Act 1982.
 FOI processes apply to staff for any information which is not readily accessible or routinely shared with them during the normal course of their employment.